lingyzhu0101/lingyzhu0101/README.md

 &emsp; Image/Video compression : &emsp; Human vision, machine vision<br>
 &emsp; Image/Video enhancement :&emsp; Low-light enhancement, diffusion and gan, etc.<br>
 &emsp; Image/Video quality assessment :&emsp; Large language model for weather conditions, low-light, rainy and hazy, etc. <be>
+&emsp; I am always eager to discuss ideas or opportunities for collaboration.
+Please feel free to send me an email if you would like to connect! &emsp;<br>